-The Company expects to incur additional severance and employee relocation charges of up to approximately \$1,000,000 (net of taxes) during the next nine months of 2002.
+The Company incurred approximately \$100,000 (net of taxes) of additional severance and employee relocation costs during the three months ended June 30, 2002 and expects to incur approximately \$900,000 (net of taxes) of such costs during the next six months of 2002.
 This projection represents a Forward-Looking Statement.
 Actual results could differ materially from this statement, depending in large part upon market conditions in the Company's industry.